 Ritual is a powerful tool for creating the world/life/communities we want to see.
 A shared culture of intentionality and commemoration of events is central to a strong foundation.
 For many folx, ritual is tied to individual religious experiences and the larger culture of religious extremism, toxicity and oppression.
 This work is a specific effort to build community and resources for folx who are developing their own practice around ritual as part of a larger effort to decolonize their lives.

 I am a ritual/multidisciplinary artist, educator, producer, organizer and activist.
+I am fat, queer, able-bodied, white, and non-binary.
 My work in immersive performance, ritual, anti-oppressive organizing and spiritual development serve as a spring board for this work empowering individuals to deepen their holistic understanding of themselves and their communities.